numba/llvmlite/docs/source/ir/types.rst

 Aggregate types
 ---------------

+.. class:: Aggregate

+   The base class for aggregate types.
+You should never instantiate it directly.
+Aggregate types have the following attribute in common:

+   .. attribute:: elements

+      A tuple-like immutable sequence of element types for this aggregate type.

 .. class:: ArrayType(element, count)

-   The class for arrays.  *element* is the type of every element, *count* the number of elements (a Python integer).
+   The class for array types.  *element* is the type of every element, *count* the number of elements (a Python integer).

+.. class:: LiteralStructType(elements)

+   The class for literal struct types.  *elements* is a sequence of element types for each member of the structure.

+.. .. class:: IdentifiedStructType

+   I prefer not documenting this before the straighten out the API, which is currently weird.

 Other types